-The Athens Polytechnic uprising occurred on November 17, 1973 as a massive student demonstration of the popular rejection of the Greek military junta of 1967–1974.
+The Athens Polytechnic uprising occurred on November 17, 1973, as a massive student demonstration of the popular rejection of the Greek military junta of 1967 to 1974.

-The uprising that began on November 17, 1973 escalated to an open anti-junta revolt, and ended in bloodshed in the early morning of November 17 after a series of events, starting with a tank crashing through the gates of the Polytechnic.
+The uprising that began on November 14, 1973, escalated to an open, anti-junta revolt and ended in bloodshed in the early morning of November 17th after a series of events, starting with a tank crashing through the gates of the Polytechnic.

 Greek students began the first demonstrations against the regime in February and March of 1973.
-On November 14, 1973 students demonstrated at the School of Law and entered the Polytechnic School (Polytechneio) building on the corner of Patission and Sournari Streets, about 100 meters away from the National Archaeological Museum of Athens.
+On November 14, 1973 students demonstrated at the School of Law and entered the Polytechnic School (Polytechneio) building on the corner of Patission and Sournari Streets about oe hundred meters away from the National Archaeological Museum of Athens.

 Brave students stood up to Junta in Athens Polytechnic Uprising